Marfrig Global Foods SA

 Strength of Deforestation Commitment

-The company has set an interim target of achieving a deforestation-free supply chain for the Amazon Biome by 2025, and a target of 100% deforestation-free supply chain across its entire operations by 2030.
+The company has set a target to achieve a deforestation-free supply chain for the Amazon, Cerrado, and other biomes by 2025, and aims for a 100% deforestation-free supply chain by 2030.
+Additionally, it has established a 2008 cut-off date for its cattle-related deforestation target.

 Regional & Operational Coverage of Commitment